Television Can Be Expensive (It Doesn’t Have To Be)

 - Redbox: Redbox allows you to rent a new release movie for $1 a night, which is an extremely low cost movie rental option.
 Search for coupon codes online for free redbox rentals, and it can be even cheaper!

 - Netflix.com: Slightly more, but the added convenience of keeping the movies and TV shows as long as you want, and being able to stream a selection of movies and TV shows over the computer, or networked media device.
 Netflix is getting better all the time, now with great original series like House of Cards.
 Find all plans and how to maximize your return on this post: How Much Netflix Costs.

-- Amazon Instant Streaming: Amazon Prime members can stream hundreds of movies and TV shows included in their $79 yearly Amazon Prime membership.
+- Amazon Instant Video: Amazon Prime members can stream hundreds of movies and TV shows included in their $79 yearly Amazon Prime membership.
 Other premium or recent movies and TV shows may have a purchase or rental cost.
 Amazon Instant streaming is now integrated with Xbox 360 and a variety of other media players.